What are assets, liabilities and equity?

 What are assets, liability and equity?

-Assets are things that add to your company’s overall value.
-That could be cash, tangible assets like equipment or intangible ones like your reputation in the community.
+Assets are items that add to your company’s overall value.
+That could be cash, tangible assets like equipment or intangible ones like intellectual property.
 Liabilities are what you owe to others, like investors or banks that issue your company a loan.
-Equity is what’s left and represents the owner or owners’ stake.
+Equity is the amount left when you subtract liabilities from assets, and it represents the owner or owners’ stake.

 When it comes to accounting, you need to make sure what you have in assets balances with your liabilities and owner equity.
 To do that, you use the accounting equation.